nghttp2/nghttp2/README.rst

                            Sets the initial window size of SPDY frontend connection to 2**<N>.
                            Default: 16
+        --frontend-spdy-no-tls
+                           Disable SSL/TLS on frontend SPDY
+                           connections.
+SPDY protocol must be specified
+                           using --frontend-spdy-proto.
+This option
+                           also disables frontend HTTP/1.1.
+        --frontend-spdy-proto
+                           Specify SPDY protocol used in frontend
+                           connection if --frontend-spdy-no-tls is
+                           used.
+Default: spdy/3
         --backend-spdy-window-bits=<N>
                            Sets the initial window size of SPDY backend connection to 2**<N>.